flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 For me, programming is a creative endeavor.
 I love making dumb things and putting them in front of people to see what will happen.
-Rails let me build (now defunct) sites like phobiatopia.com, where users could share what they're afraid of and the site would use their IP address to come up with some geo coordinates and use Google Maps to display a global fear map.
+Rails let me build (now defunct) sites like phobiatopia.com, where users could share what they're afraid of.
+The site would use their IP address to come up with some geo coordinates and use Google Maps to display a global fear map.
 A lot of people were afraid of bears.

 Frameworks let you focus on the fun parts of building an app.
 They let